Snater/CLNDR2/README.md

 ### Configuration using CSS Classes

-Applying `day.classes`, the class on a day is set to, for example, `'calendar-day-2024-01-18'`.
-This class is used to determine the date when a user clicks on it.
-Thus, click events will only work if `items.classes` is included in your day element's `class` attribute as seen above.
+Applying `day.classes` in the example, the calendar item will receive multiple CSS classes that are used by the calendar to determine the status of the calendar item as well as any action to be triggered when clicking on the item; That is, for example, whether the calendar item is supposed to be selected or whether the view is supposed to switch.
+Thus, click events will only work if `item.classes` (`day.classes` as used in the example) is included in your item element's `class` attribute as seen above.

+Most of these classes may be customized per the `classes` option to avoid potential class naming conflicts with your CSS.

 ### Template Rendering Engine

-[CLNDR had been tested successfully with multiple template engines](https://github.com/kylestetz/CLNDR?tab=readme-ov-file#template-rendering-engine).
-Since there was no change to the templating interface, any template engine working with CLNDR should work with CLNDR2 just the same.
+Apart from [EJS](https://ejs.co/)/[Underscore](https://underscorejs.org/)/[lodash](https://lodash.com/), CLNDR2 is supposed to work with any templating engine like [handlebars](http://handlebarsjs.com/), [mustache](https://github.com/janl/mustache.js/), [Knockout](https://knockoutjs.com/), etc.

 The basic concept is to provide a `render` function: